-🎾 Real tennis meets a venue rich in royal heritage as the Real Tennis Champions Trophy returns to Hampton Court Palace.
+Real tennis meets a venue rich in royal heritage as the Real Tennis Champions Trophy returns to Hampton Court Palace.

-The world’s best real tennis players are in action this week on the historic tennis court at Hampton Court Palace, with the last two players standing (see below for match schedule and main draw) set for a showdown on Sunday 23 June in the 2023 Real Tennis Champions Trophy final.
+The world’s best real tennis players are in action this week on the historic tennis court at Hampton Court Palace, with the last two players standing (see below for match schedule and main draw) set for a showdown on Sunday 4 August in the 2024 Real Tennis Champions Trophy final.

-👀 READ ON for an introduction to the Champions Trophy, how to buy tickets, ‘ones to watch’, the schedule of play and travel tips.
+👀 READ ON for an introduction to the Champions Trophy, ‘ones to watch’, how to buy tickets, the schedule of play and travel tips.

 For over 400 years the Royal Tennis Court at Hampton Court Palace has witnessed generation after generation of royal intrigue and sporting drama, with Charles II, William III and even Prince Albert all mastering the art of Real Tennis within its walls.
 And this week the sport returns to its spiritual home as Hampton Court plays host to the Real Tennis Champions Trophy.